kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

   will accept the changes.
 This makes race conditions where the container terminates around the resize "fail open", and prevents a resize of a terminated container from blocking the resize of a running container (see [Atomic Resizes](#atomic-resizes)).
-* Resizing pods in a graceful shutdown state is permitted.
+* Resizing pods in a graceful shutdown state is permitted, and will be actuated best-effort.

 ### Atomic Resizes